 Abbi Garrison (4th, previous first-grade teacher) email@example.com (Weds)

 Upcoming Dates and Reminders-

-Quote of the Week – This week’s quote went to Violet.
-She is a strong girl and she knows who she is!
+Quote of the Week – This week’s quote went to Mrs. Blauwcamp.
+She recently injured her foot and was very brave about it.

 First Grade Family Time – At the assembly, we celebrated our learning, gave awards for the quote of the week, along with awards for lost teeth, shoe-tying, & birthdays from the week.
 Here are our “award-winning” first-graders from today’s family time.

 Writing – Students wrapped up their realistic fiction series for our From Scenes to Series unit of study!
 This week we focused on using correct punctuation and using illustrations to tell important details.
 We learned that writers can use illustrations to give clues about the setting, bring characters to life, tell secrets to the reader, and add extra realistic details.

 Word Study – We’ll be spending these last few weeks reviewing some of the most important foundational skills that our first graders need to know in order to be successful second-grade readers and writers.
 This week, we practiced sorting long and short vowel sounds.
 For example, “cut” has a short vowel sound, and “cute” has a long vowel sound.